-- <2 = low risk group for pre-test probability of P. A negative D-dimer may be an appropriate test for ruling out a PE.
+- ≤4 = low risk group for pre-test probability of PE.
+A negative D-dimer may be an appropriate test for ruling out a PE.

-- ≥2 = moderate or high risk groups for pre-test probability of PE.
+- >4 =high risk groups for pre-test probability of PE.
 A D-dimer is not sufficient to rule out PE because the post-test probability is still too high, even with a negative test.
 Imaging is necessary to evaluate for PE.

-In the ED, patients will present with vague and non-specific complaints.
-They come with a fear that something is acutely wrong, and it is the job of the ED physician to improve their current condition.
-This may be done with symptom control, reassurance and follow-up, referral for definitive treatment, or admission.
-Many patients are in the ED for relief from their condition, and not necessarily for an explicit diagnosis.
-A genuine, caring approach is often cited as being of higher importance on patient satisfaction surveys than the actual diagnostic and therapeutic accuracy of the physician.
+In the ED, patients often present with vague or misleading complaints.
+They come with a fear that something is acutely wrong, and it is the job of the emergency physician to evaluate for emergent diagnoses and improve patients’ current condition.
+This may be done with symptom control, reassurance, ensuring adequate follow-up, referral for definitive treatment, or admission.
+A genuine, caring approach is an important complement to the actual diagnostic and therapeutic accuracy of the physician.
 If there is concern that the patient may do poorly if discharged home, consider additional consultations in the ED or admission.
 Remember to think “worst first” when dealing with the undifferentiated patient in the ED, and always strive to do what is best for the patient.
 Keeping the life threats on the differential diagnosis, performing a thorough but timely history and physical examination, knowing the limitations of testing, and advocating for the patient’s best interest will yield high quality emergency care.